bobothebest/homepage_en/about.md

 ---
 <h1 style="font-family: 华文楷体;text-align:center;">Ziyuan Zhang</h1>

-<p>I am now a first-year graduate student majoring in Mathematical Finance and Fintech in the School of Statistics and Management of Shanghai University of Finance and Economics (SUFE).
-My tutor is <a href="https://yixuan.blog/">Yixuan Qiu</a>.
-In fall 2023, I will attend Boston University to study the Mathematical Finance & Financial Technology (MSMFT) program.I love all kinds of new entertainment activities.
-Recently I am trying to learn yoga and tennis.
-Welcome to contact me for communication：）For more information, please visit my <a href="https://bobothebest.github.io/homepage_cn/about/">chinese homepage.</a><span class="love">❤</span></p>
+<p>I am currently a second-year graduate student jointly trained by the <a href="https://ssm.sufe.edu.cn/">School of Statistics and Management</a> at <a href="https://english.sufe.edu.cn/">Shanghai University of Finance and Economics</a> and the <a href="https://www.bu.edu/questrom/">Questrom School of Business</a> at <a href="https://www.bu.edu/">Boston University</a>, majoring in Mathematical Finance and Financial Technology.
+I am very fortunate to study under the guidance of Professor<a href="https://yixuan.blog/"> Yixuan Qiu</a>.
+Currently, I am pursuing my studies in Boston.
+I enjoy a variety of entertainment activities and am recently trying to learn yoga and tennis.
+I welcome friends to contact me for study and life exchanges.
+Here is my <a href="https://bobothebest.github.io/homepage_cn/about/">Chinese homepage</a>, and you are invited to visit my <a href="https://bobothebest.github.io/homepage_en/about/">English homepage</a> to learn more <span class="love">❤</span></p>
 <br>

 <h2 style="font-family: 华文楷体;font-size:6;">Education</h2>
+<p style="text-align:left;font-family: 华文楷体;"><b>Boston University | Mathematical Finance & Financial Technology | Master Degree<span style="float:right;">2023.09-2025.01</span></b></p>
+ <p style="font-family: 华文楷体;">Major courses: Programming (Python, C++), Stochastic Calculus, Fund of Finance,Corporate Risk Management.</p>
 <p style="text-align:left;font-family: 华文楷体;"><b>Shanghai University of Finance and Economics | Mathematical finance and Fintech | Master Degree<span style="float:right;">2022.09-2025.07</span></b></p>
  <p style="font-family: 华文楷体;">Major courses: Financial Stochastic Analysis, Financial Metrology, Statistical Theory and Method, Data Analysis and statistical Modeling, optimization method and its application.</p>
 <p style="text-align:left;font-family: 华文楷体;"><b>Shanghai University of Finance and Economics | Data science and Big Data Technology | Bachelor Degree<span style="float:right;">2018.09-2022.07</span></b></p>